-1. Get Rid Of Odors: One of the most popular uses for baking soda is for getting rid of odors.
+1. Get Rid of Odors: One of the most popular uses for baking soda is for getting rid of odors.
 Keep a box of baking soda in the refrigerator or cupboard to absorb smells, or sprinkle a little in the bottom of a bin.
 It can also be useful in the garage or car.
 Baking soda is a natural odor neutralizer!

 2. Clearing Drains: To clear and prevent drain blockages, put a quarter of a cup of baking soda in the drain followed by hot water.
 You can also try baking soda and then vinegar for more stubborn blockages.

-4. Cleaning Pans: If you’re finding it difficult to clean burnt-on food off your pots and pans then soak them in baking soda for a little while before cleaning.
+4. Cleaning Pots and Pans: If you’re finding it difficult to clean burnt-on food off your pots and pans then soak them in baking soda for a little while before cleaning.
 To remove burned-on food from pots or pans, fill them with hot water.
 Add 2 teaspoons of baking soda and let sit for about 30 minutes.
 Then wash as usual.